Rural Solutions Architecture were tasked with producing a design which reflected the ambitions of the client and

 Working with the Rural Solutions Planning team, full planning consent was granted and following this the Architecture and Project Management teams took the design to the next stage with a full building control application and tender package being

 produced to take the proposal forward into the construction phase.

 The proposed ice cream parlour is a steel frame structure clad with timber and large sections of glazing.
 The scheme will make use of lo-tech renewable technologies including natural ventilation and a concrete floor slab to aid temperature control within the scheme through its thermal mass.

-More information can be found on Cheshire Ice Farm’s website here.
+More information can be found on Cheshire Ice Cream Farm’s website here.